The Cost of a Hail Storm

 The short answer is NO, as hail damage is considered an Act of Nature.
 However, most insurance companies would tell you that they keep a record of every hail claim, and if you have an exorbitant amount of hail claims, they could drop you.

-We only see this in very rare cases, and it only happens when it’s questionable as to whether the hail claims are legitimate.
+We see this in very rare cases, and it only happens when it’s questionable whether the hail claims are legitimate.

-Insurance companies actually make up the loss when catastrophic hail damages a large number of cars and homes in one zip code by raising everyone’s rates in the affected area.
+Insurance companies actually make up the loss when catastrophic hail damages a large number of cars and homes in one zip code by raising the rates for everyone in the affected area.

 So when you think of it that way, you really should make the claim and have the damage fixed… because you’re going to be paying for it anyway!